victoriawrobel/TalkMeowWebApp/HELP.md

 TalkMeow is like TalkNow but with a cat twist.
 The main theme of the application is cats.
+The theme might be now present, but it will be in the future for sure :)

 ## Must before running
 1. Docker installed and running